-The first is Illinois Appropriations, issued after the General Assembly and Governor have finalized the budget for a fiscal year.
-This book summarizes appropriations for the fiscal year in tables.
-It also reprints the fiscal year's appropriations act(s), with appropriations classified by agency.
+The first is the Appropriations Report, issued after the General Assembly and Governor have finalized the budget for a fiscal year.
+This book summarizes appropriations for the fiscal year in tables and reprints the fiscal year's appropriations act(s), with appropriations classified by agency.
+It also has information on supplemental appropriations to finish the previous fiscal year.

-The other book is the Illinois Detailed Annual Report, published after the state's account books for the fiscal year are closed.
+The other book is the Detailed Annual Report, published after the state's account books for the fiscal year are closed.
 It shows all receipts and expenditures of state funds.
+For each fund in the state treasury, it shows revenues by source.
 For each office, department, or other agency, it reports amounts appropriated, spent, and lapsed (allowed to go unspent).
-The figures on spending include spending during the "lapse period"-consisting of the months of July and August, during which agencies can pay outstanding bills that they had incurred under appropriations for the fiscal year that just ended.
-The lapse period for paying bills from fiscal years 2010 and 2011 was extended to December 31 of those years.
+The figures on spending include spending during the "lapse period"-consisting of the months of July and August, during which agencies can pay outstanding bills that were incurred under appropriations for the just-ended fiscal year.
+57 The lapse period for paying fiscal years 2010, 2011, and 2012 bills was extended to December 31 of those years.
+58 A 2012 law authorizes the Comptroller to pay bills-if the Comptroller receives agency vouchers for them by the end of August-for 4 months after the lapse period each year, in effect extending the lapse period through December 31.
+59 https://illinoiscomptroller.gov has much current information of the types that will later be collected in the Appropriations Report and the Detailed Annual Report.